phamvodong/ETL-pipeline-team5-big-data/DataStreaming/Reddit/README.md

 - Fetches Reddit posts and their comments from specified subreddits based on keywords.
 - Sends the processed data to an AWS Kinesis data stream for further processing.
 - Saves processed post IDs locally to avoid duplicate processing.

-### **`upload_reddit_data.py`**

-- Reads Reddit data from a CSV file.
-- Formats and uploads the data to:
-  - An AWS S3 bucket for long-term storage.
-  - An AWS Kinesis data stream for real-time processing.

----

 ## **Setup and Installation**